 Please note that this information is subject to change.
 ICI does not guarantee the accuracy of this information.
 This resource is intended to be used for general reference and does not constitute legal advice.
 If you wish to alert ICI about an inaccuracy or misstatement, please contact Daria Domin.

-Information is displayed in multiple formats and can be viewed by selecting a state on the map or from the State-Specific Transfer-of-Rights Rules section.
+Information is displayed in multiple formats.
+It can be viewed by selecting a State from the dropdown menu in the State-Specific Transfer-of-Rights Rules section.
+For a quick overview, users can click on a State on the map.
 Review these Frequently Asked Questions for answers to some general questions about the transfer of parental rights to students and guardianship alternatives.
-A glossary of terms will explain commonly used terms relating to the transfer of rights.
+A glossary of terms will explain commonly used terms relating to the transfer-of-rights.

 State-Specific Transfer-of-Rights Rules